pixelninja/media_library/README.markdown

 The `json/alts.json` file needs to be writable in order to attach alt attributes to files.

 **Note that any extension updates will most likely clear the JSON files of any data.
 Always back these up first.**

-It is recommended then that this extension not be added as a submodule, and when you need to update replace all files/folders except the json folder.

 ## How to use